tbrockman/cf-takehome/README.md

 Since it's an internal service, some might be tempted to say performance doesn't really matter.
 Some might believe employees aren't revenue generating like users.
 The app should still be pretty fast.

+### Security

+There's no mention of any security requirements here (like that URLs can't be guessable or anything of that nature), so I'm assuming that it's fine for the design to allow anyone to enumerate through all URLs which might be stored using our service.

 ### UX
 > Please try to make it both end user and developer friendly